 Zyflamend is a combination of several herbal extracts.
 Unlike many herbal products on

-the market, the makers have actually gone through the trouble of
+the market, the makers of this combination formula have actually gone through the trouble of

 conducting tests on this product.
-It is not easy to do such studies because they
+It is not easy to do such studies.
+They

-take a lot of time and planning, and they cost a lot.
+take a lot of time and planning, and they are expensive.
 Some of the early research

 has shown promising results.
-Until several long term human studies are done, we won't know what
+Until several long term human studies are done we won't know

 kind of an effect a Zyflamend supplement will have on human health and